arotem3/arotem3.github.io/index.md

 I have contributed to the [MFEM](https://mfem.org) finite element library, where I implemented a matrix-free interior penalty DG diffusion operator optimized for multi-GPU computing.
 In addition to my research at Virginia Tech, I collaborate with researchers at Lawrence Livermore National Laboratory on the [GenDiL](https://github.com/GenDiL/GenDiL) (Generalized Discretization Library) project, which focuses on flexible, high-performance implementations of finite element methods in arbitrary dimensions.
 This collaboration began during a research internship at [LLNL](https://www.llnl.gov) and continues to support the development of cutting-edge, high-dimensional simulation tools.

+Outside of research, I enjoy running, hiking, and traveling — not just to conferences 😉.
+I'm an avid reader of fantasy novels and a fan of horror movies.
+I value curiosity and creativity both in and out of academic work.

 ## Research Interests

 - **Numerical PDEs:** finite element methods, finite difference methods, WaveHoltz, domain decomposition.